dftaiwo/simplebptracker/README.md

 ## Overview

 Blood Pressure Tracker is an experiemental web application that allows users to monitor and track their blood pressure readings over time.
 It provides a user-friendly interface for logging readings, viewing trends, and gaining insights into cardiovascular health.
-It's not intended for clinical use, but rather as a personal project to explore and showcase Gemini's capabilities.
+It's not intended for clinical use, but rather as a personal project to explore and begin to showcase Gemini's capabilities.

 ## Demo Application